chikangpai/NEURO140-Final-Project/README.md

 # NEURO140-Final-Project

-Note: We are only making this Github repo public temporarily.
-We may extend part of this work and refine it for publications in the future.

 An end-to-end pipeline for
 1. tiling TCGA whole-slide images (WSIs),
 2. extracting patch embeddings with pretrained vision backbones, and